sharovatov/sharovatov.github.io/e/2024-01-metrics.md

 Managers wanted more lines of code, they got more lines of code.
 The introduction of "lines of code" metric achieved exactly what was needed: it changed people's behaviour.

+Recall the idea behind this metric: managers saw that the more the developers add features, the more lines of code appeared.

+It seems that the desired change of behaviour ("engineers to start writing more lines of code") wasn't actually what made sense to desire, right?

+That's the biggest problem with any metric: it changes the behaviour of people whose work is "measured" in ways which weren't desired at all.

+Charles Goodhart adage, often called "Goodhart's Law", states:

+> Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes

+The mere fact of a metric introduction puts "pressure upon it for control purposes".

+The issue i

+There's